Two Pot Method – No Paint In Drains

 5

-Dispose of solids
+Dispose of Solids

-Stop just before you reach paint solids.
+Stop just before you reach the paint solids.
 Let the solids dry, then dispose of them in your general rubbish.

 6

-Repeat the cycle
+Repeat the Cycle

-The second container, containing the rinse water, now becomes the first container next time.
+The second container (containing the rinse water) now becomes the first container next time.

 • Before washing, squeeze or wipe as much paint as possible from your brush or roller onto old rags, newspaper, or into the paint tin.